 Ema is a wooden plate on which you can write your wish.
 Every shrine has its own Ema with unique figures.
 Good luck may come to you after you make it all of them!

-With Ema, I would like you to try “Goshuin-cho”?
-It’s like a stamp rally you can get almost all shrines.
+With Ema, I would like you to try “Goshuin-cho”.
+It’s like a stamp rally you can get from almost all shrines.
 How about collecting all stamps from each shrine?
 It world be a good memory for you!